erichartline/100-days-of-code-old/log.md

 # 100 Days Of Code - Log

+### Day 22: 1/25/2017

+**Today's Progress** I worked through some of freeCodeCamp's beta curriculum.

+**Thoughts** Currently going through the Applied Visual Design track.
+Great stuff so far!
+Have only found a handful of bugs/typos, and plan on fixing some of them for FCC tomorrow.

+**Link(s) to work**

+1. N/A

 ### Day 21: 1/24/2017

 **Today's Progress** I worked on Chingu Challenge 1 on HackerRank.